-Bristow has provided search and rescue (SAR) services in all the countries in which we operate.
-A core part of our helicopter transport services, Bristow has SAR operations in the Netherlands, Norway, Trinidad, Australia, Russia, Brazil and Canada.
-Bristow can supply a dedicated SAR helicopter and crew to cover exploration projects in remote areas.
-It requires specific expertise to conduct SAR operations, and Bristow has been a world leader in SAR for years, with experienced pilots, aircrew, paramedics, engineers and ground crew to conduct SAR operations safely and reliably.
+Bristow provides search and rescue (SAR) services as a core part of its helicopter services in most of the countries in which it operates.
+Since 1971, Bristow has flown more than 65,000 SAR operational hours and conducted more than 20,100 SAR missions, during which more than 10,700 people have been rescued or assisted by our crews and helicopters worldwide.
+The company supplies a dedicated SAR helicopter and crew to cover exploration projects in remote areas.
+It requires specific expertise to conduct SAR operations, and Bristow has been a world leader in SAR for years, with experienced pilots, technical crew, paramedics, engineers and ground crew to conduct SAR operations safely and reliably.

-Bristow has a long history of providing search and rescue services in the U.K., beginning in 1971 when Whirlwinds were replaced by Bristow S55 helicopters at RAF Manston in Kent.
+Bristow Helicopters has a proud history of providing world-class search and rescue services in the UK, beginning in 1971 with Whirlwind helicopters at RAF Manston in Kent.